Top 39 free things to do in Amsterdam (self-guided tour)

 22. Smallest house in Amsterdam (Het Kleinste Huis)

 This is the house with the smallest width in Amsterdam: only 2 meters.
 As you already saw until now, the houses in Amsterdam are very narrow.
 Everybody wanted to be at the waterfront, not exactly for the view, but to access the canals in order to load and unload merchandise.
 Also the taxes were calculated by this front open, so the small opening the small the tax.
 But the houses had to develop so they grew upwards and backwards.
 Most of the house have 3 stories high and they go deep in the back.
-All this created a special environment which generated this architecture.
+All this created a special environment which generated this special architecture.
+Imagine their dilemma - how can we put the bed on the width of the length of the house .

 I was fascinated about the relationship of The Dutch and the water, they just claim land to build different things.
 Here they just build a promenade area with benches and everything just above the water.